daemonPainter/polimi-press-package/README.md

 #### How can I remain posted on the development of this project?

 Currently, there is no mailing list set up.
 However, you can stay posted reading this [page](https://github.com/daemonPainter/polimi-press-package/wiki/Devstream).

+#### The folder /DEIB is not following the standard given convention, why is it?

+The /DEIB package is a merge of the Classic DEIB thesis template from https://github.com/Lordmzn/ClassicThesis-at-DEIB .